 Polycythemia Vera (PV) is a rare blood disorder that causes your bone marrow to produce too many red blood cells.
 This leads to thickened blood, which can slow down blood flow and increase the risk of blood clots.
 Polycythemia Vera is a chronic condition and usually develops slowly over time, often without any noticeable symptoms in the early stages.

-Polycythemia Vera is primarily caused by a mutation in the JAK2 gene, which is responsible for regulating blood cell production.
+Polycythemia vera is primarily caused by a mutation in the JAK2 gene, which is responsible for regulating the production of blood cells.
 This genetic mutation occurs randomly and is not inherited from parents.
 The exact reason why this mutation happens is still unknown.
 The disorder is more common in older adults, particularly those over the age of 60, and slightly more common in men than in women.

 Polycythemia Vera is typically categorized into two types: